-Receiver ports cannot be trunk ports.
 Receiver ports on a switch can be in different VLANs, but should not belong to the multicast VLAN.

 A port that is not taking part in MVR should not be configured as an MVR receiver port or a source port.
 A non-MVR port is a normal switch port, able to send and receive multicast data with normal switch behavior.